Los Angeles to visit Texas Tuesday

 Los Angeles Angels (62-65, third in the AL West) vs. Texas Rangers (61-64, fourth in the AL West)

-BOTTOM LINE: The Texas Rangers and Los Angeles Angels will square off in a doubleheader Tuesday.
+BOTTOM LINE: The Texas Rangers host the Los Angeles Angels for a doubleheader Tuesday.

-The Rangers are 27-32 against opponents from the AL West.
-Texas is slugging .441 as a unit.
-Danny Santana leads the club with a .576 slugging percentage, including 48 extra-base hits and 21 home runs.
+The Rangers are 27-32 against teams from the AL West.
+Texas is averaging 5.0 RBIs per game this season.
+Rougned Odor leads the team with 60 total runs batted in.

-The Angels are 25-31 against the rest of their division.
-Los Angeles has slugged .437 this season.
-Mike Trout leads the team with a .663 slugging percentage, including 69 extra-base hits and 41 home runs.
-The Rangers won the last meeting 8-7.
-Rafael Montero earned his second victory and Jose Trevino went 1-for-4 with a home run and an RBI for Texas.
-Noe Ramirez registered his second loss for Los Angeles.
+The Angels are 25-31 in division games.
+Los Angeles has slugged .443 this season.
+Trout leads the team with a .653 slugging percentage, including 59 extra-base hits and 34 home runs.

-TOP PERFORMERS: Elvis Andrus leads the Rangers with 130 hits and is batting .281.
-Danny Santana is 11-for-43 with four doubles, four home runs and nine RBIs over the last 10 games for Texas.
+TOP PERFORMERS: Andrus leads the Rangers with 110 hits and has 51 RBIs.
+Danny Santana is 13-for-41 with two doubles, two triples, three home runs and 11 RBIs over the last 10 games for Texas.

-Trout leads the Angels with 69 extra base hits and has 96 RBIs.
-Justin Upton is 8-for-29 with a double, three home runs and 14 RBIs over the last 10 games for Los Angeles.
+Trout leads the Angels with 85 RBIs and is batting .297.
+Matt Thaiss is 8-for-19 with four home runs and eight RBIs over the last 10 games for Los Angeles.

 Rangers Injuries: Edinson Volquez: (elbow), Jeffrey Springs: (biceps), Adrian Sampson: (back), Yohander Mendez: (elbow), Nate Jones: (forearm), Taylor Hearn: (elbow), Luke Farrell: (jaw), Jesse Chavez: (elbow), Jesse Biddle: (shoulder), Nomar Mazara: (oblique), Joey Gallo: (wrist), Danny Santana: (hamstring).